joma74/acc-natours/docs/TestcafeScreenshot.md

 _5.2.3_ Issue #4 A pure change via `setDeviceMetricsOverride` for height and viewport height does trigger a change in width(sic!), so that the layout changes.
 This happens on one of my systems, same code on another system, does not.
 Even when hardware accleration is set to off.

-_5.2.4_ This situations and workarounds are not proper, and in my situation of the app i feel this comes very close to a show stopper.
+_5.2.4_ This issues and workarounds are not proper, and in my situation of the app i feel this comes very close to a show stopper.

 ## Discussion About Usage Of Full Page Screenshot